icheko/check-tls-certs/README.md

 2020/07/03 16:54:36 CERT-ERROR: gmail.com: '172.217.9.5:443' (S/N 658833231F511D8C080000000047F009) expires in roughly 67 days.
 2020/07/03 16:54:36 CERT-ERROR: *.google.com: '172.217.2.238:443' (S/N 7E10D901F7AC03CD080000000047EF8E) expires in roughly 67 days.
 ```

+#### JSON Hosts

+A JSON list of hosts is supported via `-hostsJSON` option.
+Each host entry needs the `name` and `domain` properties defined.
+See `hosts.json` for an example.

+##### Optional Properties

+- `ip-resolution` - Default value: `dns` - For some cases, you may want to define a list of IP's to use instead of DNS resolution.
+Set this value to `defined` and also include the `ips` property.
+- `ips` - Required when `ip-resolution` = `defined` - An array of IPs to use instead of those resolved through DNS.
+- `tls-cert-valid-for` - Set this property when the connecting domain doesn't match with the domains defined in the certificate.

 ### Install with Homebrew